If It’s Not Conformis, It’s Not Patient-Specific

 Dave's knee pain was so severe prior to surgery that it kept him off the golf course and dance floor for years.
-Now that he has two custom-made knees, he is able to dance and golf again.Meet Dave »
+Now that he has two patient-specific knees, he is able to dance and golf again.Meet Dave »

 Darvina was always active, as a downhill skier, cheerleader and hiker.
 She had her total knee done as an outpatient procedure and was home the same day.Meet Darvina »

 Our proprietary software uses CT scan data to design an implant and set of instrumentation that will match precisely to the 3D model of the knee, correcting the data for any underlying arthritic deformity such as bone spurs, cysts or flattening of the joint.